-APPOINTMENT OF DIRECTORS.
+APPOINTMENT OF DIRECTORS

-Pursuant to article 8 of the Rules and Regulations on the Organisation and Functioning of the Board of Directors of Enagás, S.A., Directors shall be appointed by the General Meeting or by the Board of Directors in conformity with the provisions of the Ley de Sociedades de Capital (Corporate Enterprises Act, "LSC") and the Company's Articles of Association.
+Pursuant to article 8 of Enagás' Board Regulations, Directors shall be appointed by the General Meeting or by the Board of Directors in conformity with the provisions of the Corporate Enterprises Act ("LSC") and the Company's Articles of Association.

-Candidates must be persons who, in addition to satisfying the requirements of the post under the law and under the Articles of Association, have acknowledged prestige and appropriate professional knowledge and experience to perform their tasks.
-Proposals for the appointment of Directors which the Board of Directors submits to the General Meeting, as well as appointments adopted by the Board by virtue of its powers of co-option, must be made subject to a report from the Appointments, Remuneration and Corporate Social Responsibility Committee.
+Candidates must be persons who, in addition to satisfying the requirements of the post under the law and under the Articles of Association, have a solid reputation and possess the professional know-how and experience required to discharge their duties.
+Any nomination for a Directorship which the Board lays before the General Meeting and any appointment made by the Board in the exercise of its statutory powers of co-option must be preceded by an appropriate proposal from the Appointments, Remuneration and CSR Committee.
 Following corporate governance recommendations, when the Board of Directors departs from the Committee's recommendations it must explain its reasons, and such reasons must be duly recorded in the minutes.
-The process of filling board vacancies has no implicit bias against women candidates; the Company makes a conscious effort to search for female candidates who have the required profile.
-Special mention should be made of the specific requirements that have been established to ensure the independence and impartiality of Independent Directors which are set out in article 9 of the Board Regulations.
-Independent Directors are defined as those who, appointed based on their personal and professional aptitudes, can perform their duties without being affected by dealings with the Company, its significant shareholders or its executives.
-As such, under no circumstances may the following be classified as Independent Directors: a) persons who have been employed by or served as Executive Directors of Group companies, unless three or five years, respectively, have elapsed since the termination of that relationship; b) persons who receive any sum or benefit other than Director's remuneration from the Company or its Group, unless such benefit is negligible.
-Dividends and pension supplements received by a Director on account of his/her prior professional or employment relationship shall not be taken into account for the purposes of this section provided that such supplements are unconditional and, consequently, the Company providing them may not, on a discretionary basis, suspend, modify or revoke any accrual thereof, without incurring a breach of obligations;
+Selection procedures must be free of any implied bias against women candidates.
+The company shall seek out and include women with the target profile among the candidates for Board places.
+Special mention should be made to the specific requirements that have been established to ensure the independence and impartiality of Independent Directors which are set out in article 9 of the Board Regulations.
+Independent Directors are defined as those who, appointed based on their personal and professional aptitudes, may perform their duties without being affected by dealings with the Company, its significant shareholders or its executives.

+Under no circumstances may the following be classified as Independent Directors:

+a) Persons who have been employed by, or served as, Executive Directors, of Group companies, unless three or five years, respectively, have elapsed since the termination of that relationship.

+b) Persons who receive any sum or benefit other than Director's remuneration from the Company or its Group, unless such benefit is negligible.
+Dividends and pension supplements received by a Director on account of his/her prior professional or employment relationship shall not be taken into account for the purposes of this section provided that such supplements are unconditional and, consequently, the company providing them may not, on a discretionary basis, suspend, modify or revoke any accrual thereof, without incurring a breach of obligations.